Ethan-J13/Ethan-Shik-Shey/docs/TextAndEffects.md

 ## [](#header-2)Add a layer style

 First, make one copy of each text layer.
-Select the text layer, right-click and click `Duplicate Layer` When the Duplicate Layer pop-up window appears, click OK.
+Select the text layer, right-click and click `Duplicate Layer`.
+When the Duplicate Layer pop-up window appears, click OK.
 (This is for the shiny-silver-effect we are aiming for.
 Therefore, it may be an unnecessary step when decorating the text with a different style.)

 <img src="https://raw.githubusercontent.com/Ethan-J13/Ethan-Shik-Shey/gh-pages/assets/images/Shik_Images/Layer1.png" alt="Layer1" width="670" height="800">